-Data concerning the carriage of goods have been collected according to Council Regulation 1172/98 since 1999.
-For each quarter (identified by the Reporting country, year and quarter), there are 3 files, concerning vehicle, journey and goods data, which are linked in the following way:

-Each vehicle record is linked to 1-n journey record(s) that contain data on the journeys made by that vehicle during the survey period and each journey record is linked to 0-m goods record(s) that contain data on goods carried during that journey.
+Data concerning the carriage of goods have been collected according to Council Regulation 1172/98 since 1999 - replaced by Regulation (EU) 70/2012 in 2012.
+For each quarter (identified by the Reporting country, year and quarter), there are 3 files, concerning vehicle, journey and goods data, which are linked in the following way: Each vehicle record is linked to 1-n journey record(s) that contain data on the journeys made by that vehicle during the survey period and each journey record is linked to 0-m goods record(s) that contain data on goods carried during that journey.